Stroop Task

 Speech Recognition Not Working

-Problem: Microphone icon doesn't appear or speech not recognized
+Problem: Microphone icon does not appear or speech is not recognized.

 Solutions:

-- Check browser supports speech recognition (use Chrome/Edge)
+- Check that the browser supports speech recognition (use Chrome or Edge)

 High Error Rates